bjmeo8/Tabyst-ai/README.md

-# Tabyst - Intelligent Tab Management Extension
+# Tabyst - Browser Companion for Contextual Intelligence

 > **Cursor Tab, but for browser tabs.
 Find the right tab instantly.**